 - The system for stiffening the pole is internal.

 LEKI Micro RCM Superlite Trail Running Poles

 Best Trail Running Poles

-They are incredibly light (348g per pair), straightforward to use and very efficient.
-Hand stirrups make push off much more efficient, and they brake down and stow easily while on the move.
-The straps are comfortable and quickly adapt to any hand size and provide a very efficient power transfer.
-Great all-around product – ultimately picked these because of the balance of weight and durability.
+They are incredibly light (348g per pair), straightforward, and efficient.
+Hand stirrups make push-off much more efficient, and they brake down and stow easily while on the move.
+The straps are comfortable, quickly adapt to any hand size, and provide a very efficient power transfer.
+Great all-around product – I ultimately picked these because of the balance of weight and durability.

-Built for speed, the Micro RCM trail running pole is lightweight and versatile — a magnificent product for a range of outdoor adventures.
-Classified as a trail running poles, however, you can also use them for hiking.
-Let’s face it, trail runs take place in some super challenging and crazy terrains, so if they are suitable for those environments, they are suitable most hiking trips.
+Built for speed, the Micro RCM trail running pole is lightweight and versatile — a magnificent product for various outdoor adventures.
+Classified as trail running poles, you can also use them for hiking.
+Let’s face it, trail runs take place in some super challenging and crazy terrains, so if they are suitable for those environments, they are ideal for most hiking trips.